improvedk/improve.dk/source/_posts/orcamdf-now-exposes-metadata-through-system-dmvs/orcamdf-now-exposes-metadata-through-system-dmvs.md

 image_22.png

-## What’s available at this point
+## What's available at this point

-If you grab the [latest commit of OrcaMDF](https://github.com/improvedk/OrcaMDF), you’ll have access to the following DMVs, just as they’re exposed through SQL Server:
+If you grab the [latest commit of OrcaMDF](https://github.com/improvedk/OrcaMDF), you'll have access to the following DMVs, just as they're exposed through SQL Server:

 * sys.columns